 1. Your name

 4. The title of your talk

-6. One digital photo (SEPARATE from your abstract file) as jpg files, for posting on the website.
+6. One digital photo as a jpg file, for posting on the website.

 Here is an example of a title and abstract for your seminar: